freeCodeCamp/freeCodeCamp/guide/english/xml/index.md

 Also XML does not uses a predefined tags as used by HTML.
 It uses user defined tags.

 The following are areas that can be simiplified with XML:
-1. data sharing
+1. Data sharing
-2. data transport
+2. Data transport
-3. platform changes
+3. Platform changes
-4. data availability
+4. Data availability

-And it's main achievement was that it became a W3C Recommendation as early as in February 1998.
+And its main achievement was that it became a W3C Recommendation as early as in February 1998.

 ### More information